Eastern Michigan vs. Bowling Green NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Eastern Michigan and its opponents have gone over the current 49.5-point total in three of six games (50%) this season.
+- Eastern Michigan's games this season have gone over 49 points three of six times.

-- Bowling Green has combined with its opponents to score more than 49.5 points in two games this season.
+- Bowling Green's games have gone over 49 points in two opportunities this season.

-- The combined points per game average of the two teams, 48.5, is 1.0 point fewer than Saturday's over/under.
+- The combined points per game average of the two teams, 48.5, is 0.5 points fewer than Saturday's over/under.

-- The Eagles and their opponents have scored an average of 57.8 points per game in 2021, 8.3 more than Saturday's total.
+- Eagles games this season feature an average total of 57.8 points, a number 8.8 points higher than Saturday's over/under.

-- The 49.5-point over/under for this game is 0.3 points below the 49.8 points per game average total in Falcons games this season.
+- The 49-point over/under for this game is 0.8 points below the 49.8 points per game average total in Falcons games this season.

 Eastern Michigan Stats and Trends

-- Eastern Michigan has two wins against the spread in seven games this season.
+- Thus far this year Eastern Michigan has two wins against the spread.

-- The Eagles have been favored by 3.5 points or more two times this season and covered the spread in one of them.
+- The Eagles have covered the spread once this season when favored by 3 points or more (in two chances).

-- Eastern Michigan's games this year have hit the over on three of six set point totals (50%).
+- Eastern Michigan's games this year have gone over the total in three out of six opportunities (50%).

-- When Eastern Michigan scores more than 25.1 points, it is 1-2 against the spread and 3-1 overall.
+- When Eastern Michigan puts up more than 25.1 points, it is 1-2 against the spread and 3-1 overall.

-- In games that Eastern Michigan amasses more than 346.6 yards, the team is 1-3 against the spread and 3-2 overall.
+- Eastern Michigan is 1-3 against the spread and 3-2 overall when the team piles up more than 346.6 yards.

-- The Eagles have turned the ball over nine times this season, two fewer than the Falcons have forced (11).
+- The Eagles have nine giveaways this season, while the Falcons have 11 takeaways .

 - Find the latest spread and moneyline odds for Eastern Michigan at SISportsbook.